AdobeDocs/campaign-classic.en/help/workflow/using/sql-data-management.md

 * The Outbound schema must exist in the database and be linked to an FDA database.
 [Learn more](../../configuration/using/about-schema-reference.md).
 * The operator executing the workflow must have the **[!UICONTROL USE SQL DATA MANAGEMENT ACTIVITY (useSqlDmActivity)]** named right.
 [Learn more](../../platform/using/access-management.md#named-rights).

-## Configuring the SQL Data Management activity {#configuring-the-sql-data-management-activity}
+## Configure the SQL Data Management activity {#configuring-the-sql-data-management-activity}

 1. Specify the activity **[!UICONTROL Label]**.
 1. Select the **[!UICONTROL External account]** to use, then select the **[!UICONTROL Outbound schema]** linked to this external account.